surahman/FTeX/pkg/graphql/resolvers/README.md

 }
 ```

-_Response:_ A transaction receipt with the details of the source and destination accounts and transaction details.
+_Response:_ A receipt with the Fiat and Cryptocurrency transaction information.
 ```json
 {
   "data": {